BUGS-NYU/course-evaluations-workshop-s23/README.md

 1. Start the frontend application with `npm run dev`.
 2. Navigate to `/frontend/src/lib/api.ts` and complete the `searchCourses` and `getCourseById` functions (use the provided `fetchApi` function to call the server).
-3. Navigate to `/frontend/src/components/Root/Root.tsx` and complete the component
+3. Navigate to `/frontend/src/components/Root/Root.tsx` and complete the component.
-4. Navigate to `/frontend/src/components/Root/CourseModal/CourseModal.tsx` and complete the component
+4. Navigate to `/frontend/src/components/Root/CourseModal/CourseModal.tsx` and complete the component.

 ### Additional information